vahidk/tfrecord/README.md

 # TFRecord reader and writer

 This library allows reading and writing tfrecord files efficiently in python.
 The library also provides an IterableDataset reader of tfrecord files for PyTorch.
-Currently compressed TFRecords are not supported.
+Currently uncompressed and compressed gzip TFRecords are supported.

 ## Installation